-ChannelSupplier has a get() method which returns a Promise of provided value.
+ChannelSupplier has a get() method that returns a Promise of provided value.
 Until this Promise is

 completed either with a result or with an exception, the method shouldn’t be called again.
 Also note, that if get() returns

-Promise of null, this represents end of stream and no additional data should be requested from this supplier.
+Promise of null, this represents the end of the stream and no additional data should be requested from this supplier.

 ChannelConsumer has an accept(@Nullable T value) method which returns a Promise of null as a marker of

 completion of the accepting.
-Until this Promise is completed, accept() method mustn’t be called again.
+Until this Promise is completed, accept() method should not be called again.
 By analogy

-with the ChannelSupplier, if null value is accepted, it represents end of stream.
+with the ChannelSupplier, if a null value is accepted, it represents the end of the stream.

-Here is a example of communication between Consumer and Supplier:
+Here is an example of communication between Consumer and Supplier:

 Another important concept of CSP is ChannelQueue interface and its implementations: ChannelBuffer and

 ChannelZeroBuffer.
-They provide communication between Consumers and Suppliers and allow to create chains of these
+They provide communication between Consumers and Suppliers and allow them to create chains of these

 pipes if needed.